 Driven by factors such as economic and population growth, aging infrastructure, and increased concerns regarding pollution, water sustainability research is undergoing a paradigm shift to emphasize the highly interconnected and interdependent nature of Earth-water-human systems.
 Moreover, an increased awareness of the vulnerabilities within existing water supply and management infrastructure has driven interest in the use of non-traditional water resources (e.g., seawater desalination, wastewater reuse) to meet growing demands.
 As such, several modifications and alternatives to centralized water treatment systems that produce water of a single, potable quality have been proposed.
 For example, distributed systems that incorporate regenerative treatment technologies tailored to provide fit-for-purpose water closer to its point of use could be incorporated as part of larger networks [1].
-Within this framework, dissolved solutes in waste waters (e.g., nutrients, metal ions) may be viewed as renewable resources that can be recovered.
-These opportunities have catalyzed research into systems that maximize water reuse and minimize environmental impact by utilizing a series of treatment processes and recycle loops to recover valuable solutes while producing water at a purity level demanded by the requirements of its users.
-Ultimately, the successful design of these systems will require addressing fundamental questions from the molecular to systems scales related to the development, adoption, and integration of treatment technologies into sustainable networks that ensure robust and resilient infrastructure (Figure 1).
+Mihelcic et al. [2] broadly define sustainable engineering as "the design of human and industrial systems to ensure that humankinds use of natural resources and cycles do not lead to diminished quality of life due either to losses in future economic opportunities or to adverse impacts on social conditions, human health, and the environment".
+In this context, sustainable water systems maximize reuse and minimize environmental impact by utilizing a series of treatment processes and recycle loops to produce water at a purity level demanded by the requirements of its users.
+Moreover, dissolved solutes in waste waters (e.g., nutrients, metal ions) may be viewed as renewable resources that can be recovered.
+Ultimately, the successful design of these systems will require addressing fundamental questions from the molecular to systems scales related to the development, adoption, and integration of treatment technologies into sustainable networks that ensure robust and resilient infrastructure that can quickly recover from damage or disruption (e.g., natural disasters, equipment failures) [1].